CodeFromAnywhere/openapi-chat-completion/middleware-tool-use.md

 # Tool use stability

-- After the openapiUrl refactor, tool use seems buggy.
+- After the `openapiUrl` refactor, tool use seems buggy.
-- Long tool output is buggy, sometimes JSON parse error
+- Long tool output is buggy, sometimes JSON parse error.
-- Tools anthropic don't work atm, which is much needed for creating Anthropic agents.
+- 🟠 Tools anthropic don't work atm, which is much needed for creating Anthropic agents.
+- Allow for tools that stream.
+Make this in conjunction with the middleware.

+Lets try to finish anthropic tool-use first, or make my own codeblock tool use.
+Then use middleware Claude + FetchURL to dev in english much easier.

 # Tools with instant prompt and codeblock input or output